wickhill/dragon-beats/README.md

 Spotify's API uses OAuth 2.0 for authentication.
 Developers implement the API by obtaining an access token, and then use the token to make authorized requests to various endpoints for data retrieval, data modification (saved tracks, playlists), or even playback.

-Spotify's API implements an additional security measure to protect user data and limit unauthorized access: access tokens are valid for only one hour.
+Spotify's API implements an additional security measure to protect user data and li unauthorized access: access tokens are valid for only one hour.
 This is common industry practice, reducing the potential for the misuse of tokens.

 _For additional technical information, please refer to Spotify's API [Documentation](https://developer.spotify.com/documentation/web-api)_